repeatingbeats/invoke/README.md

 #### func is invoked with:

 * data - The result of the previous step.
-This is an arbitrary value if the previous step was sequential, or an array of arbitrary values if the previous step was parallel.
+If the previous step was sequential, this is the value passed by the previous step's callback.
+If the previous step was parallel, it is an array of the values passed by the callbacks of the parallel functions.
 * callback(err, results) - Function to be invoked once with either an error or the results of this step.

 ### and(func)